 ” …The Reckoning feels like a formulaic Hollywood blockbuster-type film.
 And while every turn of the plot is a predictable one, it’s a contradiction because it’s a satisfying historical-horror-adventure film.
 Grace’s story is a captivating one, and while there are some very uncomfortable moments, there are also some enjoyable bits of drama and high-stakes action.”
 Daily Dead

-” …The Reckoning came with high expectations.
-But it feels a tad disjointed, with a passable yet overall underwhelming climax.
+” …it feels a tad disjointed, with a passable yet overall underwhelming climax.
 It is a fairly effective film with solid performances and a thoughtfully constructed, historically relevant story that rings a bit too true at the present moment.
 But in the grander scheme of Marshall’s work, it may get left in isolation.” iHorror

 “Grace is lovely throughout, but there is no connection to the character, and her journey from punished to punisher becomes tiresome […] The Reckoning is a timely tale that uses hot trends to serve a cool platter.
 Period, Folk Horror and Witchcraft are absolute sells, but the film doesn’t actually take us down any dark, unexplored alleys.
 It gives us the Coles Notes and calls it a day.”
 Nightmare on Film Street